New Jersey Stallions (cricket)

-The New Jersey Stallions are an American professional Twenty20 franchise cricket team that competes in Minor League Cricket (MiLC).
-The team is based in Somerset, New Jersey.
+The New Jersey Stallions are an American professional Twenty20 cricket team based in Somerset, New Jersey, that competes in Minor League Cricket (MiLC).
 It was formed in 2020 as part of 24 original teams to compete in Minor League Cricket.
 The team is co-owned by businessmen Venu Palaparthi and Ravikumar Suri.

-The team's home ground is Howe Athletics Complex, located in Somerset, New Jersey.
-Jasdeep Singh took the helm as captain, with ex-South African player Justin Dill helming vice-captain duties.
+The team's home ground is Howe Athletics Complex in Somerset.
+Jasdeep Singh took the helm as captain, with ex-South African player Justin Dill the vice-captain.

 Americans Saiteja Mukkamala and Stephen Wiig lead the batting and bowling leaderboards for the team with 367 runs and 27 wickets.

 Franchise history

 Background

 Talks of an American Twenty20 league started in November 2018 just before USA Cricket became the new governing body of cricket in the United States.
 In May 2021, USA Cricket announced they had accepted a bid by American Cricket Enterprises (ACE) for a US$1 billion investment covering the league and other investments benefitting the U.S. national teams.

 In an Annual General Meeting on February 21, 2020, it was announced that USA Cricket was planning to launch Major League Cricket in 2021 and Minor League Cricket that summer, but it was delayed due to the COVID-19 pandemic and due to the lack of high-quality cricket stadiums in the USA.
 Major League Cricket was pushed to a summer-2023 launch and Minor League Cricket was pushed back to July 31, 2021.

 USA Cricket CEO Iain Higgins also pointed out cities such as New York City, Houston and Los Angeles with a large cricket fanbase, and targeted them among others as launch cities for Minor League Cricket.